Th3F0x-code/zed/docs/src/ai/parallel-agents.md

 Q: How do I open each worktree in a separate window?
 A: Open a window and select the folders for those worktrees.

-----SIDE THOUGHT: This feels like a clunky answer, perhaps we want a smoother way of doing this?-----

 ## See Also